Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 # Showcases

-To demonstrate the utility of this framework, we generated a two-dimensional (2-D) walking simulation using the MATLAB-OpenSim API (Denton and Umberger, 2023).
+To demonstrate the utility of this framework, we generated a two-dimensional (2-D) walking simulation using the MATLAB-OpenSim API [@Denton2023].
 The base code uses the built-in MocoControlEffortGoal and MocoAverageSpeedGoal to generate tracking and predictive simulations of minimum effort walking at an average speed of 1.3 m s-1.
 Additionally, each objective function includes implicit acceleration and auxiliary derivative terms that are minimized to ensure smooth trajectories.

-Since Moco lacks built-in gait stability goals, we developed three stability goals using MEP build.m to create an ExtendProblem class that adds these to an existing MocoProblem (Figure 1 blue).
-The first is a base of support (Equation 1 BOS) criterion in which the whole-body center of mass (COM) is optimized to lay between the two hindfeet COMs projected to the ground reference frame, the second is a zero-moment-point goal (Equation 2 ZMP) where the center of mass tracks the computed zero-tilting moment location, and the third is a marker acceleration minimization goal (Equation 3 ACCmarker) that minimizes the explicit accelerations of a marker placed on the head (marker location is arbitrary and can be set by the user).
+Since Moco lacks built-in gait stability goals, we developed three stability goals using MEP build.m to create an ExtendProblem class that adds these to an existing MocoProblem (\autoref{fig:files}; blue).
+The first is a base of support (\autoref{eq:cost_bos}) criterion in which the whole-body center of mass (COM) is optimized to lay between the two hindfeet COMs projected to the ground reference frame, the second is a zero-moment-point goal [\autoref{eq:cost_zmp} where the center of mass tracks the computed zero-tilting moment location, and the third is a marker acceleration minimization goal [\autoref{eq:cost_acc] that minimizes the explicit accelerations of a marker placed on the head (marker location is arbitrary and can be set by the user).

 MEP’s build.m was used to generate an ExtendProblem class that adds these new stability cost terms: